 5. Anticarcinogenic And Analgesic

-Apart from its benefits in oral hygiene and health, Miswak has certain therapeutic effects to recommend its use too.
+Apart from benefits of miswak in oral hygiene and health, It has certain therapeutic effects to recommend its use too.
 Antioxidant enzymes such as peroxidase, catalase, and polyphenoloxidase present in Miswak are said to have anti-carcinogenic properties, that is, they help prevent cancer.
-While it is yet to be established how effective Miswak is at fighting cancer that already exists in the body, its use as a preventive measure has been established via research.
+While it is yet to be established how effective Miswak is at fighting cancer that already exists in the body, its use as preventative care has been established via research.

 Additionally, the active ingredients present in Miswak have analgesic, or pain relieving, properties that help deal with inflammation and pain, especially in the gums.